 Stories about the Stoa

 The Stoa Poikile was a public building, a sort of porch offering protection from the sun.
-The Cynics reputedly slept on such porches and it’s at least possible that Zeno, who had been a Cynic himself for many years, may have slept here at some point in his life, perhaps before founding his school there.
+The Cynics reputedly slept on such porches and it’s tempting to wonder whether Zeno, who had been a Cynic himself for many years, may have slept here at some point in his life, perhaps before founding his school.
 It’s very public and situated among the shops on the edge of the Athenian agora, precisely where Socrates used to mingle with craftsmen discussing philosophy.
-Zeno was undoubtedly aware of that similarity and perhaps saw himself as teaching in public as Socrates had done before him.
+Zeno was undoubtedly aware of that historical connection and probably saw himself as teaching in public as Socrates had done before him.
 By contrast, other schools of philosophy were typically located in gymnasia, or public spaces set aside for exercise and training, away from the hubbub of the marketplace.
+Women were strictly prohibited from entering the grounds of gymnasia, although it’s not clear whether some may have been permitted to go to the Stoa Poikile, given that the Stoics appear to advocate teaching philosophy to women.
+(There’s a story that two women attended Plato’s Academy but had to disguise themselves as men to do so.)
+Then again, women generally seem to have had limited access to the agora as well.
+The Stoa Poikile was presumably a more open and public location than a philosophical school built in the grounds of a gymnasium, though.
 Some have even seen the name “Stoic” as implying something like “philosophy of the street”.

 Moreover, whereas other schools were named after their founders, such as Pythagoreanism or Epicureanism, the Stoics rejected this notion.
 I think that’s because the Stoics insisted that none of them, not even Zeno, were perfectly wise.
 Unlike the Pythagoreans and Epicureans, who did consider their founders to be perfect sages, the Stoics didn’t memorize Zeno’s teachings by rote learning.
 Instead they were encouraged to employ the Socratic method and think for themselves, something we tend to think of now as a hallmark of true philosophy.
 Zeno, incidentally, used to pace rapidly up and down the length of the Stoa Poikile while discoursing on philosophy, according to Diogenes Laertius, “his object being to keep the spot clear of a concourse of idlers”.